-My entry to UX came while working, of all places, at a nonprofit children's blindness prevention program.
+My entry to UX came while working at a nonprofit children's blindness prevention program.
 A shiny new database, custom-built for my team, was delivered to us with every feature on our wish list.

 And we all disliked it.

 Now, as a UX designer and researcher, I've designed experiences for nonprofits, start-ups and global companies.
 I completed a master's degree in Human-Computer Interaction and Design from the University of California, Irvine in 2018.
-I love learning and talking about UX, so I am active in UX communities and was a founding member and director of UXPA Mid-Missouri.
+I love learning and talking about UX, so I am active in UX communities.
+I’ve recently served as SheTech Explorer mentor to teen girls interested in STEM, a guest lecturer at Southern Utah University to psychology students, as an advisory committee member for Ladies That UX- Salt Lake City, and as a founding member and director of UXPA Mid-Missouri.

 I'm interested in technology use in social spaces, humanitarian initiatives and designing products that help people become better.
-In my free time, you’ll find me tending my verdant collection of large tropical plants, watching movies with my family, or swooning over mid-century interiors.
+In my free time, you’ll find me tending my verdant collection of large tropical plants, working on digital illustrations, watching movies with my family, or swooning over mid-century interiors.